Leslie Lam (doctor): Career and research

 In 1982, Lam returned to Singapore and was appointed as the Senior Registrar and then Consultant in Cardiology at Singapore General Hospital.
 He later became a fellow at the Royal College of Physicians in Ireland and a fellow at the Academic of Medicine in Singapore in 1987.
 In 2001, Lam was the first doctor in Singapore to conduct an Enhanced External Counterpulsation for coronary artery disease in Singapore.

 In 1987, Lam published the first important paper on Thallium-201 Myocardial Stress Imaging.

 In 1988, Lam published the first case of Percutaneous Transluminal Coronary Angioplasty (PTCA).

 In 2017, Lam was cleared of all allegations of professional misconduct after a complaint had been lodged with the Singapore Medical Council in 2012.
 The complainant claimed that Lam had not obtained informed consent before carrying out a percutaneous coronary intervention in 2011.
 In 2017, Lam was cleared of all charges, following an appeal to the High Court.

-In 2020, Lam was the first cardiologist in Singapore to carry out the first implants of the AngelMed Guardian system in Singapore.
 He is currently a Consultant Cardiologist at Farrer Park Medical Centre, since 2018.